 Furthermore, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 98.7% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 80.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 More people ride the bus in this neighborhood each day to get to work than 99.5% of U.S. neighborhoods.